Ozdotdotdot/smashDA/README.md

 - `GET /precomputed` – serves cached weighted win rate/opponent strength rows (see above section).
 - `GET /search` – runs the analytics pipeline and returns the top N player rows.

+### Rate limiting

+All HTTP endpoints share a lightweight per-IP rate limiter (default: 60 requests per 60 seconds).
+Tune the ceiling through `SMASHCC_RATE_LIMIT_REQUESTS` and `SMASHCC_RATE_LIMIT_WINDOW` environment variables or set the request count to `0` to disable the guard entirely.
+Exceeding the limit returns HTTP 429 with a `Retry-After` header so clients know when to retry.

 #### Query parameters for `/precomputed`

 | Param | Required | Description |